-Lobbyists hired to influence Cook County government officials received over $1,060,000 in compensation during the first six months of 2006, according to figures released by Cook County Clerk David Orr’s office.
+Lobbyists hired to influence Cook County government officials received $872,778 in compensation during the first six months of 2007, according to figures released by Cook County Clerk David Orr’s office on Thursday.

-The $1,061,131 paid to lobbyists represents a seven percent increase from the $991,771 they received during the second six-month period of 2005, documents submitted to the Clerk’s office show.
+The total amount paid to lobbyists fell from the $1,076,696 they received during the last six-month period of 2006.

 Any individual who receives payment for attempting to influence county government is required to register as a lobbyist with the Ethics and Campaign Disclosure Division of the Clerk’s office.
 County ordinances specify that individuals who lobby county officials must file a semi-annual expenditure report.

-During the recent filing period, 49 lobbyists reported incurring expenses or making expenditures, receiving payment, or both incurring expenses and being compensated.
-Those lobbyists totaled $12,091 in expenses and expenditures (see attached lobbyist expense report), compared to $11,639 in the second half of 2005.
+During the recent filing period, 52 lobbyists reported incurring expenses or making expenditures, receiving payment, or both incurring expenses and being compensated.
+Those lobbyists totaled $5,368 in expenses and expenditures, compared with $20,657 during the last reporting period.

 A list of all registered Cook County lobbyists is available in the Cook County Clerk’s office at the Cook County Administration Building, 69 W. Washington St., 5th Floor, Chicago.